 You can stand exactly where Boba Fett stood if you stop by for a short hike in Simi Valley, California.

 BFFC member Brandon “B.Done” Blevins shared with us some of his detective work, finding the exact filming location of where Boba Fett (Temuera Morrison) finally confronted Din Djarin (Pedro Pascal) in “The Mandalorian.”
 It’s also not a huge secret — others have found and shared the location by now, too.
+(As of 2022, there’s also a handy Google Maps with all Star Wars filming locations pinpointed.)
 But this is uniquely from a Fett fan’s perspective.

 Note that, for all of the comparison shots, the lens and camera height will not match perfectly, but you can definitely line up the geography.
 Also, official Star Wars productions love to employ visual effects to add this and remove that too.